Trump ex-adviser calls Ukraine election interference theory 'fictional narrative'

 “I do not recall mentioning the Bidens.
 That did not enter my mind.
 It was Burisma and 2016 elections,” Sondland said.
 Trump says he does not remember the call with Sondland.

+Once the committees running the inquiry agree the probe is complete, the evidence then goes to the House Judiciary Committee which will consider whether to draft formal charges, known as articles of impeachment - against Trump.
+Democratic lawmakers say that is unlikely to happen before Thanksgiving on Nov.
+28.

+If the full House then votes to impeach Trump, the charges will go to the Republican-controlled Senate for a trial on whether to remove him from office.
+Few Republican senators have broken with the president, however.

-Additional reporting by Jonathan Landay and Doina Chiacu; Writing by Sonya Hepinstall; Editing by Will Dunham and Alistair Bell
+Additional reporting by Jonathan Landay, David Morgan, Susan Cornwell, Richard Cowan and Doina Chiacu; Writing by Sonya Hepinstall; Editing by Will Dunham and Alistair Bell